laurenmary/dotnet/content/birdnet.md

 As I reviewed the detections and their recordings, honestly, I couldn't tell much of a difference.
 The number of detections per day was similar with each mic.
 The recordings also sounded similar.
 I decided to purchase a Snowball mic of my own to use with the system, mostly because of how inexpensive it was with holiday sales.
 The attached stand is nice, too.

-## present and future
+## notifications
 My non-library-property mic arrived in the mail and I got the pi set up in its more permanent location, with the USB cord running through a window this time.

 During my last few days of work before the holiday break, I spent a good amount of time daydreaming about all the birds it was hearing and wishing I could access the dashboard while away from home.

 From my understanding, the safest way of doing this would be through some sort of VPN instead of exposing it to the web.
+Could/should I use WayVNC built into Raspberry Pi OS?
+Wireguard?
+Headscale?
+I guess I'm just not motivated enough right now to figure it out, so I used the lovely, integrated [Apprise](https://github.com/caronc/apprise) notifications from the settings of the BirdNET-Pi web interface.

+I set up both a weekly summary and "uncommon birds" (detected ≤5 times in the last 7 days) notification that gets sent to my email.
+Hopefully this is enough to sate my curiosity while I'm at work, longing for home.